-Suggestions for Using Digital Tools to Teach About Israel and to Connect Others to It
+Suggestions for Using Digital Tools to Teach About and Foster Connection to Israel

-Currently many of us are being asked to perform emissarial work for the State of Israel, including education and relationship development, through means that we do not fully comprehend and that require that we employ virtual interaction in lieu of personal interaction.
+Currently many of us are being asked to perform our emissarial work, including education and developing a connection to Israel, through means that we do not fully comprehend and which require that we employ virtual interaction in lieu of personal interaction.
 Indeed, this is a departure from the way that we normally operate.
-Yet there is no reason to worry.
-The internet and virtual space have been created to serve as an environment for meaningful experiences and learning.
-This environment offers the emissarial world interactivity, simulations, and games; makes things more relevant to participants and gets them more involved; makes planning easier through creation of synchronous and asynchronous modalities; also offers ways to educate in relaxed and entertaining ways.
-We encourage you to exploit the opportunity (even if it has been forced upon you) to gain experience using new and relevant 21st century tools to create a positive experience connecting with Israel for those who participate in the activities that you organize, even if they are not face to face.
+Yet there is no need to be concerned about this aspect since the internet and virtual space can serve as an environment for meaningful experiences and learning.
+This environment offers the emissarial world interactivity, simulations, and games; makes things more relevant to participants and gets them more involved; makes timing easier through creation of synchronous and asynchronous modalities; and also offers ways to educate in relaxed and entertaining ways.
+We encourage you to take advantage of the opportunity (even if it has been forced upon you) to gain experience using new and relevant 21st century tools and the opportunity to create positive experiences for participants to connect with Israel, even if the experience is virtual and not face-to-face.

-In the document before you, you will find a number of suggestions for ways to take advantage of the challenging opportunity posed by the need to serve as emissaries educating and developing relationships from a distance.
-The document looks to do the following things: introduce you to Jewish educational thought about “virtual” community activity; suggest technological tools that will enable you to converse and organize events “from afar;” offer a sampling of virtual activities that emissaries can put into use immediately.
+In the document before you, you will find a number of suggestions for ways to take advantage of the challenging opportunity posed by the need to serve as emissaries educating and developing relationships remotely.
+The document seeks to do the following: introduce you to Jewish educational thought about “virtual” community activity; suggest technological tools that will enable you to converse and organize events remotely; and offer a sampling of virtual activities that you can put to use immediately.

-The educational supervisors of the various emissarial tracks and Dagan Livne, Director of the Emissary Community Network in the Emissary School, are available to help you consider, prepare, and carry out activities in an online environment.
+Dagan Livny, Director of the Shlichim Community Network in the School for Shlichut (Emissaries) (daganl@jafi.org) and the educational supervisors of the various Shlichim tracks are available to help you think about, prepare, and carry out activities in an online environment.

-What Does Socially Distanced Jewish Communal Activity Look Like?
+What Does Remote Jewish Communal Activity Look Like?

-Due to impaired mobility, inconvenient timing, or a lack of interest, many Jews do not visit synagogues, schools, or communal institutions.
-Consequently, even prior to the COVID-19 pandemic, a number of Jewish communities were discussing ways to address this issue and were implementing responses that involved the development of Jewish communal life in virtual space.
-This document provides information and links about the topic that can be used as a springboard for conversation, as well as a number of examples of Jewish communal life in virtual space:
+Mobility impairment, inconvenient timing, and disinterest lead many Jews not to visit synagogues, schools, or communal institutions.
+Consequently, even prior to the COVID-19 pandemic, numerous Jewish communities were looking for ways to address this issue.
+Many of their responses involved the development of Jewish communal life in the virtual sphere.
+This document provides information and links about the topic for use as springboards for conversation.
+It also supplies a number of examples of online Jewish communal life:

-This will take you to a short article drawn from the 2014-2015 Annual Assessment of the Jewish People Policy Institute that describes the phenomenon of virtual Jewish communal activity and the challenges that it creates for Jewish institutions (the article is available in both Hebrew and English).
+This link will take you to a short article from the 2014-2015 Annual Assessment of the Jewish People Policy Institute.
+The article describes the phenomenon of virtual Jewish communal life and the challenges that it poses for Jewish institutions (the article is available in both Hebrew and English).

-In the online virtual world offered by “,” users can freely don a virtual identity, and build, explore, and chat with other ‘residents,’ including those belonging to a Jewish community.
-This community possesses synagogues, yeshivas, museums, a virtual Jerusalem and even ‘Israel Island,’ which advertises itself as “home to a community of people from around the word who have an interest in Israel, Judaism, and the Jewish people.”
+In the online virtual world offered by “Second Life,” users can freely don a virtual identity, and build, explore, and chat with other “residents,” including those belonging to a Jewish community.
+This community has synagogues, yeshivas, museums, a virtual Jerusalem and even “Israel Island,” which advertises itself as “home to a community of people from around the word who have an interest in Israel, Judaism, and the Jewish people.”

-is a virtual Jewish community that “isn’t afraid to challenge convention.”
-It offers live stream broadcasts of Sabbath services, podcasts and blogs, as well as additional materials.
+Ourjewishcommunity.org is a virtual Jewish community that “isn’t afraid to challenge convention.”
+It live-streams Sabbath services, and offers podcasts, blogs, and other resources.

-Is a virtual prayer quorum possible?
-At an international seminar for halakhic study held at the Jewish Theological Seminary in 2019, scholars addressed this issue from the perspective of Jewish religious law.
-To view the keynote lecture and to access links to additional related resources, click on the following .
+Is it possible to have a virtual minyan?
+Scholars who attended an international seminar for halakhic study held at the Jewish Theological Seminary in 2019 addressed this issue from a Jewish legal perspective.
+For a video of the keynote lecture and access to additional resources on this topic, click on the following link.